aheze/ProgressGif/README.md

 - If they're on their phone, the video will open in a full-screen modal, which disrupts the reading experience
 - Some blogging sites don't allow video embeds

 That's why we use GIFs instead!
-(Yes, GIFs are memory-inefficient, but they're really convenient, and ProgressGif has options for framerate)
+(Well yes, GIFs are memory-inefficient, but they're really convenient, and ProgressGif has options for framerate...)

-ProgressGif is an iOS app made with Swift 5 and UIKit, inspired by this [article](https://www.excelcampus.com/tips-shortcuts/add-progress-bar-to-gif/).
+ProgressGif is an iOS app made with Swift and UIKit, inspired by this [article](https://www.excelcampus.com/tips-shortcuts/add-progress-bar-to-gif/).

+**Why not SwiftUI?**

 SwiftUI would have be fine for building the UI, but because there's a lot of under-the-hood work with video rendering, I thought it would be better to just go with UIKit.

 ---